Skip to content

 }

 Main loop.
-Each iteration does one thing: calls button.poll_events().
+Each loop iteration does one thing: calls btn.update.

-HAL_GetTick() gets the current timestamp (in milliseconds) and passes it to the state machine for time-based evaluation.
+HAL_GetTick() gets the current timestamp (in milliseconds) and passes it to the state machine for time judgment.

-The callback lambda [&](device::ButtonEvent event) captures led by reference.
-When the state machine confirms a state change, it invokes this lambda, where the parameter event is std::variant<Pressed, Released>.
+The callback lambda captures led by reference.
+When the state machine confirms a state change, it calls this lambda; the parameter state is std::optional<ButtonState>.

-std::visit dispatches based on the type held by event:
+The lambda body dispatches based on the type held by state:

 • If it is Pressed: calls led.on()

-• If it is Released (the else branch): calls led.off()
+• If it is Released (else branch): calls led.off()

 The entire process involves no virtual functions, no heap allocation, and no exception handling.
-Every layer is a compile-time resolved inline call.
+Every layer is an inline call determined at compile time.

 Looking Back

-This article completes the final piece of our C++ refactoring puzzle:
+This post completes the final loop of the C++ refactoring:

-• Concepts (requires std::invocable<Callback, ButtonEvent>) constrain the callback signature, providing clear compilation errors
+• Concepts (requires) constrain the callback signature, providing clear compile errors.

-So far, we have fully refactored the button control code using C++.
-The next article serves as the conclusion to this series—covering EXTI (External Interrupt) driven buttons, along with a summary of common pitfalls and practice exercises.
+So far, we have refactored all button control code using C++.
+The next post is the conclusion of this series—EXTI interrupt-driven button, plus a summary of common pitfalls and exercises.